cod-e-ash/RPGAutoScreen/README.md

   ADDLIBLE YOURLIB
  ```
 Call Program with a prefix and optional library.
-If library specified, it will be used to create the pg and dspf source files.
+If library specified, it will be used to create the program and display source files.
 Prefix if used to name the programs and display files.
-E.g. if prefix is FIRST, then the display files would be `FIRSTMD, FIRSTSD` and pgms would be `FIRSTMP, FIRSTSP`.
+E.g. if prefix is FIRST, then the display files would be `FIRSTMD, FIRSTSD` and programs would be `FIRSTMP, FIRSTSP`.
 ```
   AUTOSCRC PGMPRFX(FIRST) LIBL(YOURLIB)
 ```

 You will need to provide information like file (for which the screen is to be generated), library where file is present.
-Also some optional additional information like Description, Author, Date etc.
+Some optional additional information like Description, Author, Date etc.

 The next thing it will ask is about fields to be present in subfile and if you want to have any positions.
-Alteast one field needs to be present in your subfile display.
+At least one field needs to be present in your subfile display.

-Program will comiple the display files and program automatically.
+Program will compile the display files and program automatically.
 You can then check by calling as below
 ```
   CALL FIRSTSP